-- I Plug either end of the audio cable into the audio connector on your computer. - 2 Plug the other end of the audio cable into the □ connector on the projector.
+- I Plug either end of the audio cable into the audio connector on your computer.
+Only one PC audio input is available. - 2 Plug the other end of the audio cable into the □ connector on the projector.

 Now you're ready to power up the projector and your laptop.
-Skip to "Powering up the Projector and Adjusting the Image" on page 11.
+Skip to "Powering up the Projector and Adjusting the Image" on page 13.